jleskovar/btc-cli/README.md

 # btc-cli
 Adaptive bash/zsh support for bitcoin-cli.

+Introduces the 'btc' command on PATH.
+Features are:

+ * Complete listing of all sub-commands supported by the currently running version of bitcoind
+ * Complete listing of summary help text for sub-commands
+ * Post-fix help support, with -h, --help, -?
-Introduces the 'btc' command on PATH, with sub-commands automatically forwarded to bitcoin-cli.
-Auto-completion for sub-commands comes for free, and should support all versions of bitcoin-cli, including future versions, without needing to make any changes (tested on Bitcoin RPC client v0.15.1)
+ * Auto-completion for sub-commands
+ * (Should be) future-proof, without changes (tested on Bitcoin RPC client v0.15.1)

 ## Pre-requisites
 Ensure bitcoind and bitcoin-cli are both on $PATH.